 Path and Inspiration

-Life size, hand built stoneware and porcelain finished as bisque with alcohol dye, graphite and wax to replicate the finish on traditional leather theatre masks.Alternatively, porcelain is either clear-glazed or stoneware is glazed in colour to match the personality of each of the Commedia Dell' Arte characters.
+Life size, hand built stoneware and porcelain finished as bisque with terra sigillata, alcohol dye, graphite and wax to replicate the finish on traditional leather theatre masks.Alternatively, porcelain is either clear-glazed or stoneware is glazed in colour to match the personality of each of the Commedia Dell' Arte characters.
 Typically I finish with hanging wire and ribbons for easy wall mounting.